Eco-Flow/synteny/README.md

 # How to run locally

 Prerequistites : Docker account and Docker installed on your machine.
-Nextflow installed (https://www.nextflow.io/), plus java at at least 1.8.
+Nextflow installed (https://www.nextflow.io/; v22 and above [DSL2]), plus java at at least 1.8.

 To run Nextflow (locally with docker installed), use the following command: